Skip to content

 Media queries are a popular technique for delivering a responsive web design to desktops, laptops, tablets, and mobile phones.

 Besides media types, there are media features which have names and accept certain values like properties.
-But there are differences between properties and media features:
+However, they are used to test conditions within media queries rather than directly styling elements.

 Media queries are used to check the following: